island-lang/island-lang.github.io/README.md

 I wait and see what item appears in box 4.

-### Nested context
+### Anonymous context

-There's a room inside of the room.
-The inner room is not contained within a box, but it is a part of the structure of the outer room itself.
+The room contains a special box, containing a room.
+The inner room is not based on a external blueprint, but is an integral component of the blueprint of the outer room itself.

 ### Context expansion